jamiewilbraham/azure-docs/articles/cognitive-services/form-recognizer/overview.md

 ## Request access

 Form Recognizer is available in a limited-access preview.
 To get access to the preview, fill out and submit the [Form Recognizer access request](https://aka.ms/FormRecognizerRequestAccess) form.
 The form requests information about you, your company, and the user scenario for which you'll use Form Recognizer.
-If your request is approved by the Azure Cognitive Services team, you'll receive an email with instructions for accessing the service.
+If your request is approved by the Azure Cognitive Research Technologies team, you'll receive an email with instructions for accessing the service.

 ## Where do I start?